 The comprehensive and ever-changing menu of fully plant-based entrees is Purple Carrot’s most obvious draw.
 The service is also a great resource for making healthy and approachable vegan-friendly recipes – I found its meal kits super easy to put together.
 For those who don’t want to cook, it also offers a range of prepared meals that are ready in minutes.

 The price per meal depends on the type of meal and the number of servings.
 Purple Carrot’s 2-serving plan starts from $8.50 for larger orders.
-And it’s even less if you use our discount code offering: Get 50% off your first order.
-Code DR50
+And it’s even less if you use our discount code offering: Get $100 Off!

 Purple Carrot claims that most of its non-produce items are organic (stuff like tofu, beans, and milk alternatives).
 However, due to issues with sourcing and shipping, it doesn’t consistently offer organic produce.